Solar Panel Cleaning Cost in Australia — 2025 Guide

 5. Check for insurance and licence — anyone working at height should carry public liability insurance (minimum $5–10 million) and ideally hold a Working at Heights certification

-This means a single professional clean at $220 typically pays for itself within 4–6 billing cycles — and often within the first one if panels were heavily soiled.
+This means a single professional clean at $220 typically pays for itself within 4–6 billing cycles.
+Often it pays for itself within the first cycle if panels were heavily soiled.

 Red Flags When Choosing a Solar Cleaner